cometbft/cometbft/docs/rfc/rfc-100-abci-vote-extension-propag.md

 Additional discussion and implementation of this upgrade strategy can be found in GitHub [issue 8453][toggle-vote-extensions].

-We now explain the changes needed to key solutions/implementation proposed in previous sections.
+We now explain the changes we need to introduce in key solutions/implementation proposed in previous sections so that the still work in the presence of an upgrade to ABCI 2.0.
 For simplicity, in any conditions comparing a height to *h<sub>e</sub>*, if *h<sub>e</sub>* is 0 (not set yet) then the condition assumes *h<sub>e</sub> = ∞*.

 #### Changes Required in Solution 3